Are you a Texan passionate about keeping clean energy thriving in our state?

 About the Power Up Texas Alliance

-Power Up Texas is an alliance of stakeholders bound by a mission to educate and advocate for innovative, sustainable electricity generation in Texas, including the expansion of clean, renewable energy resources.
+Power Up Texas is an alliance of stakeholders bound by a mission to educate and advocate for innovative, low-cost electricity generation in Texas, including the expansion of clean, renewable energy resources.
+With more than 100 partners from all corners of Texas and thousands of Texans championing this cause, Power Up Texas seeks to keep our communities thriving by advocating for smart energy policy at the state and local levels.

 Texas has become the national leader for economic expansion, innovation, investment, employment opportunities, sensible regulation and excellent quality of life.
 People across the country are moving to Texas by the hundreds of thousands each year.
 As Texas grows, so does our enormous demand for electricity.